More from Metadata

 What Is Considered As Explicit Content?

-A song is considered explicit if it includes:
+A song is considered explicit when it includes:

 - Strong Language: Any offensive or vulgar words.